friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity.md

 To easily include the integration of the framework into any Unity project, it is available as a UPM.
 The following gives a step by step guide on how to set up a project with it:

-1. Create a URP project (Universal Render Pipeline) in Unity
+1. Create a URP project (Universal Render Pipeline) in Unity.

-2. Navigate to *Window/Package Manager*
+2. Navigate to *Window/Package Manager*.

     <figure markdown="span">
         ![Unity Overview: Find Package Manager](unity/images/overview/packageManager.png){ width="300"}